 We need to phase out guns as their automatic default weapon.
 There are much less lethal weapons that can quickly stop a criminal in their tracks.

 Gunshot detection isn’t in use by many police departments, but it can be a very helpful way to monitor for gunshots in specific areas.

 Using mapping and electronic sensors, gunshot detection allows officers to respond immediately and accurately.

-Automatic License Plate Scanner: The same technology that enables toll collectors to automatically scan and collect the registration numbers and letters on your license plate to charge you a fee is now being used by police for a variety of law enforcement purposes, from identifying stolen cars to catching up with people who have active warrants or monitoring “Amber Alerts.”
+Automatic License Plate Scanner: The same technology that enables toll collectors to automatically scan and collect your license plate #’s is now being used by police for a variety of law enforcement purposes, from identifying stolen cars to catching up with people who have active warrants or monitoring “Amber Alerts.”